strategineer/personal-website/content/books/9781632159274/index.md

 ![](p10.jpg)
 {{< /spoiler >}}

 The choice to interweave the Epic of Gilgamesh into the story as well is kind of wild.
-Especially framing the story as read by He, the gimp (Paris?) of Odysseus.
+Especially framing the story as read by He, the gimp (Helen?) of Odysseus.